 When it comes to tone, this axe certainly does not hold back.
-It’s loaded with three Venus Witch Zero single-coils featuring Alnico V magnets.
-This provides a sparkly twang which complements the instrument’s ash and maple tonewoods perfectly.
+It’s loaded with three Venus Witch Zero single-coils featuring alnico V magnets.
+These provide a sparkly twang which complements the instrument’s ash and maple tonewoods perfectly.
 Tone can be easily shaped with just two master controls – volume and tone – as well as a five-way pickup selector.

 8Epiphone DC PRO

 If you’re on the hunt for premium-leaning features at a reasonable price, Epiphone’s newly minted DC PRO is right up your alley.
-This is a modern take on the brand’s 70s-era Del Rey Double Cut model, featuring handsome tonewoods, shiny hardware and quality electronics.
+This is a modern take on the brand’s 70s-era Del Rey Double Cut, featuring handsome tonewoods, shiny hardware and quality electronics.

-The first thing you’ll notice about the Epiphone DC PRO is its striking double cut design, combined with a AAA flame maple veneer top and pearloid-and-abalone inlays.
-These make for a flashy instrument that’ll turn heads.
+The first thing you’ll notice about the Epiphone DC PRO is its striking double-cut design, combined with a AAA flame maple veneer top and pearloid-and-abalone inlays, making for a flashy instrument that’ll turn heads.

 That said, looks aren’t everything on the DC PRO.
 It’s also voiced for a range of tones, derived from a pair of Epiphone ProBucker humbuckers.
-These pups have coil splitting functions, letting you switch from throaty humbucking to glassy single-coil tones with the push of a button.
+These pickups are coil-split and let you switch from throaty humbucking to glassy single-coil tones at the push of a button.
 Additionally, the DC Pro also features a treble bleed circuit, which lets in just enough high-end when your guitar’s volume is rolled back – hone your chops quietly, with all tone retained.

 9Gretsch Streamliner G2420T with Bigsby